 Go back in time to when the historic “party” Catboat charters, popular in the Golden Age of Watch Hill, sailed off the docks of Watch Hill Cove, just a stroll down the hill from Ocean House.
 Trim Again, a classic Catboat Yacht with a generous 11’3” beam, is varnished to perfection and roomy enough for 4–6 guests plus crew.
 Her large cockpit makes her ideal for romantic sunset cruises, nature tours, lighthouse tours, learn-to-sail excursions and special occasions.
-With vast experience and local knowledge, Captain Jack has access to special places not available to the general public.
+With vast experience and local knowledge, Captain Jack Spratt has access to special places not available to the general public.
 For more information on this beautiful vessel, please visit Trim Again's website.
 Captain Jack donates his charter fee to support the Mystic Seaport Museum.